ehwest/mdn_qms/SOP_Standard_Operating_Procedures/README.md

 ## Included by Reference

 1. [FDA 21 CFR 820](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=820&amp;showFR=1&amp;subpartNode=21:8.0.1.1.12.13) -- is an enumeration of requirements applicable to the Medical Data Networks Quality Management System.
 This section addresses device master records, device history records, and quality system records that include complaint files and handling.
-The requirements of this section as applied to T1Pal software as a device are hereby incorporated.
+Requirements enumerated in this document are herein co-opted and included as requirements applicable to the Medical Data Networks LLC Quality Management System.

 ## Responsibilities